 SEND Offer 2022-23

-Church Hill is an inclusive school in Walthamstow, and we welcome children with an ever- widening range of special educational needs and disabilities to our playful learning activities.
-Our educational provision has been judged outstanding by Ofsted, and we continue to improve and review our facilities for all young children and their families.
+Church Hill is an inclusive school in Walthamstow and we welcome children with an ever-widening range of special educational needs and disabilities to our playful learning activities.
+Our educational provision has been judged outstanding by Ofsted and we continue to improve and review our facilities for all young children and their families.
 We create an atmosphere of calm engagement with the natural and social world built on mutual respect.
 We treat all children as different but equal.
 Each child has a unique identity and a unique way of living and learning and developing alongside other people.
-Therefore, we plan for every child individually and adapt our provision to meet each child’s learning and development needs.
+Therefore we plan for every child individually and adapt our provision to meet each child’s learning and development needs.
 Our team of experienced early years educators and teachers know how to encourage young children to talk, communicate and learn in social groups.
 They have been very successful in helping children with language, learning and physical disabilities by individually tailoring support towards their needs and abilities.
-We work in close partnership with a wide range of other professionals including Educational Psychologists, Occupational Therapists, Speech and Language Therapists, WF parent partnership and the local MASH team.
+We work in close partnership with a wide range of other professionals including educational phycologists, Occupational therapists, speech and language therapists, WF parent partnership. and the local MASH team.

 We work closely with parents to make each young child’s first experience of school enjoyable and beneficial.

 It is very important that you let us know as early as possible if you know your child will need specific support from experienced staff or if you are worried about your child’s learning and development.
 This is because research confirms that early intervention ensures the best outcomes for children.
 If you would like to discuss your child’s needs you can make an appointment to meet the SENDCO, Pat English at a mutually convenient time.

 Speech and Language Therapy

-We follow the advice of doctors, Educational Psychologists, Occupational Therapists, Physiotherapists and any other health professionals based at Wood Street Health Centre to address the needs of individual children.
+We follow the advice of local doctors, Educational Psychologists, Occupational Therapists, Physiotherapists and any other health professionals based at Wood Street Health Centre to address the needs of individual children.

 As the needs of individual children present themselves, the SENDCO will arrange training for the nursery team from a wide range of relevant professionals.